Read Time: 8 minutes

 The scientists found the mice’s metabolites were not correlated with their exercise performance.
 In contrast, the populations of microbes in the mice’s guts were.
 When the team disrupted their gut bacteria with broad-spectrum antibiotics, the mice exercised only about half as hard as they had before.

 By comparing the gut microbiomes of mice that received different types of targeted antibiotics, the team identified four kinds of bacteria that could be responsible.
-Only two of these, Eubacteria and Coprococcus, restored exercise performance when they were reinserted into the mice.
+Only 2 of these, Eubacteria and Coprococcus, restored exercise performance when they were reinserted into the mice.
 The scientists concluded these bacteria were somehow stimulating physical activity in the mice.

 Next, the team wanted to know how these bacteria were encouraging the mice to exercise.
 They suggested it might have to do with motivation.
 In particular, they hypothesized the bacteria could be regulating a pleasure-inducing chemical produced in the brain during exercise, called dopamine.